Case Classes: General Information

 • The identifier and description of the case class.

-• The default email account that can be used for sending emails to customers who have contacted your customer support team.
+• The default email account that can be used for sending emails to customers who have contacted your customer service team.

 • The billing modes, which are Per Case or Per Activity.
 For details, see Case Classes: Modes of Case Billing.